Executive Summary from Business Plan

 1855 North First St. Suite B

 Dixon, CA 95620

 Freedom Motors (the “Company”) has exclusively licensed the worldwide manufacturing and marketing rights to the Rotapower® rotary engine for all applications except aircraft and ducted fans.
-The Rotapower® engine is based on the Wankel rotary engine design and has a number of unique attributes including extraordinarily high power for its weight and volume, very low emissions, and no noticeable vibration.
-These characteristics have made it the engine of choice for many applications and resulted in letters of intent (LOI) and conditional orders for over 3.5 million engines (~ $5 billion).
+The Rotapower® engine is based on the Wankel rotary engine design and has a number of unique attributes including extraordinarily high power for its weight and volume, very low emissions, and free of vibration.
+These characteristics have made it the engine of choice for many applications and resulted in letters of intent (LOI) for nearly 3.5 million engines.

 BACKGROUND OF THE ROTAPOWER ROTARY ENGINE

 Rotary engines based on the Wankel principle operate with only two moving parts compared to over twenty in a competing 4-stroke piston engine.
 This lowers cost and greatly improves reliability.
-The Company was able to acquire the entire rotary engine assets of Outboard Marine Corporation (OMC), one of only two companies that ever mass produced rotary engines.
-This engine was used in their snowmobile which, to be price competitive with a 2-stroke piston engine, used inexpensive parts with engine design life of 250 hours.
-The actual life turned out to be much longer.
+The Company was able to acquire the entire rotary engine assets of General Motors (GMC), Infinite Engine Company (IEC) and Outboard Marine Corporation (OMC).
+GMC had created the machine tools to mass produce rotary engines, while OMC had put a rotary engine into mass production for the recreational market.

 IMMEDIATE MARKET OPPORTUNITY